Transport Quasi-Monte Carlo: Introduction

-This paper proposes a method for evaluating expectations under general distributions supported on $\R^d$, which is able to achieve the superior QMC error rate.
-The method is inspired by recent advancements in normalizing flows, a machine learning technique for constructing transport maps that push forward a reference distribution $q$ (typically a standard Gaussian) to the target distribution $p$.
+This paper proposes a method for evaluating expectations under general distributions supported on $\R^d$ and achieves a superior QMC error rate.
+The method is inspired by recent advancements in normalizing flows, a machine learning technique for constructing transport maps that transform the target distribution $p$ to a reference distribution $q$ (typically the standard Gaussian); by inverting this map, one can efficiently generate samples from $p$.
 Specifically, the transport map $\tau:\R^d\to\R^d$ is parametrized as $\tau(z)=\tau(z;\theta)$, where the parameter $\theta$ is optimized so that the pushforward measure $\tau_\# q$ closely approximates the target distribution.
-The optimization objective is chosen to be certain divergence between the two distributions, such as the Kullback-Leibler divergence $\kl{\tau_\#q }{p}$.
+The optimization objective is chosen to be a certain divergence between the two distributions, such as the Kullback-Leibler divergence $\kl{\tau_\#q }{p}$.
 Consequently, the sampling task is recast as a stochastic optimization problem.
-While existing methods have applied QMC and RQMC techniques to variational inference \cite{buchholz2018quasi,liu2021quasi}, these approaches primarily focus on the optimization aspect.
+While existing methods have applied QMC and RQMC techniques to variational inference~\cite{buchholz2018quasi,liu2021quasi}, these approaches primarily focus on the optimization aspect.
 They demonstrate that RQMC-based gradient estimates have smaller variance compared to standard Monte Carlo estimates, leading to better optimization results.
 These works are also restricted to mean-field Gaussian variational distributions, which approximates the target distribution as a Gaussian distribution with diagonal covariance.
 This parametric family is too restrictive to capture the complexity of many realistic target distributions.
-Recently, \citet{klebanov2023transporting} propose a method for transporting QMC points to target distributions that are mixtures of simple distribution, such as Gaussian mixtures.
+Moreover, Klebanov and Sullivan~\cite{klebanov2023transporting}proposed a method for transporting QMC points to target distributions that are mixtures of simple distribution, such as Gaussian mixtures.
 This method heavily depends on the target distribution being a Gaussian mixture and is not applicable to general target distributions.

 Given a transport map $\bar\tau$ such that $\bar\tau_\#q=p$, it is straightforward to apply RQMC methods to estimate the expectation of a function $f$ under the target distribution $p$.
 By the change-of-variable formula, we have